Numerai Medals and Grandmasters: How the Ranking Works

 Scatter plot of average MMC vs total medals per model, colored by rounds played

-Total medal count rises with average MMC: models clustered near zero average MMC rarely clear 20 medals, while the 80-plus medal tier is almost entirely made up of models with positive average MMC (roughly 0.005 and above).
-The color gradient — rounds played, from purple (low) up to yellow (300+) — shows the biggest hauls come from long-tenured models that also maintain a positive mean.
-High rounds played without a positive average still produces middling medal counts at best.
+Total medal count rises with average MMC.
+Models clustered near zero average rarely clear 20 medals, while the 80-plus medal tier is almost entirely models with positive average MMC (roughly 0.005 and above).
+The color gradient (rounds played, purple at the low end up to yellow at 300+) shows the biggest hauls come from long-tenured models that also maintain a positive mean.
+High rounds played without a positive average produces middling counts at best.

-A model that consistently lands just inside the top 15% will accumulate bronze medals steadily; one that alternates between the top 1% and the bottom half will earn fewer medals overall, because below-average rounds contribute nothing.
-Percentile thresholds turn reliable above-average performance into steady medal accumulation, which is why reducing variance tends to pay off more than chasing peak scores.
+A model that reliably lands just inside the top 15% will pile up bronze medals steadily.
+One that alternates between the top 1% and the bottom half earns fewer medals overall, because below-average rounds contribute nothing.
+Percentile thresholds convert repeated above-average rounds into repeated medal accumulation.

 Takeaways